 Signature: Signs that are specific to either a certain type of behavior or a specific item of malware.

 Threat: In computing security, a computer or network is deemed under threat when it harbors persistent software vulnerabilities, thereby increasing the possibility or certainty of a malicious attack

 Track: Evidence of an intrusion into a system or a network.
-Advanced malware can clean folders, clear event logs, and hide network traffic to cover their tracks.

 Different Types of Malware

 Running into the word that starts with mal is a literal sign that something is bad.
 In general, most experts view the term malware as a contraction of two words — malicious software.
-The word has bad connotations by deliberate construction, but the actual psychology of malware is a little less clear cut.

 So much so that viruses are now just the tip of the iceberg.